AbChatt/Being-Seen/documentation.md

 - Error handling is done purely server side (for security) and toast notifications provide optimal user experience.
 - Successful upload will redirect merchants to their profile.

+### `/u/:username`: User page

+**Description**: This is the user page where you can view a page for a specific page where merchants will be able to upload their products. <br />
+**Authorization**: No authorization required. <br />
+**Miscellaneous**:

+- Donors will have UI to donate to the teen if they are logged in.
+- Non-donor user types will just be able to view details on user (no ability to donate).
+- `POST` requests are used in order to securely transfer credentials to the backend `/api/v1/payment/donation/create` and `/api/v1/payment/donation/save` endpoint.
+- Error handling is done purely server side (for security) and toast notifications provide optimal user experience.
+- Successful payment will show a toast notifications.

 # Backend

 ### `POST /api/v1/user/login` : Login endpoint